dan4thewin/FreeForth2/README.md

 * quoted literals may contain spaces
 * abandoned windows support
 * require explicit conditions before IF
+* features separated into files in lib
+* leading backquote for hiding headers replaced with :. pvt and hidepvt

 ## Docs
 * Christophe Lavarenne's writings about the original FreeForth with some notes